In 2000, AgResearch generated their first transgenic cows. These cows produced modified or ‘designer’ milk.

 Future of modified milk

-Milk or meat products from transgenic animals are not allowed to enter the animal or human food supply here or overseas.
+Milk or meat products from transgenic animals are not allowed to enter the animal or human food supply in this country.
 New Zealand consumers are wary of the use of transgenic technologies in either animals or plants for food production, though they tend to be more accepting of these technologies when they produce therapeutic proteins for treatment of disease.
 It is important for New Zealanders to engage in the discussion about transgenic technologies and their uses, while considering ethical concerns and the potential impacts on animal welfare, food safety, labelling and regulations.

 Read about Dr Goetz Laible and the AgResearch team's success in knocking down beta-lactoglobulin (BLG), which forms a large part of the allergic reactions two to three per cent of infants have to cow's milk, in this 2017 New Zealand Herald article.